Sean Coffey: BlackRobe Capital Partners

+Kramer Levin Naftalis & Frankel

 In 2013 Coffey joined Kramer Levin Naftalis & Frankel as a lawyer and chairman of its complex litigation department.
 Reuters writing of Coffey at the time said [that] "Coffey is a rarity in the legal sector, where lawyers are often entrenched at big law firms representing either plaintiffs or defendants and rarely move between them".
 Then Coffey following through on that told the reporters "I don't consider myself a plaintiffs' lawyer or defense lawyer, I consider myself an advocate who likes to try cases".

 Among the notable clients Coffey has defended and or provided legal advice to are the onetime Yahoo!
 CEO Marissa Meyer, the former Goldman Sachs trader Fabrice Tourre (aka Fabulous Fab), and Hollywood actor and producer Brad Pitt.

 In 2019 he was named to the Irish America Business 100.